AlbinMartinsson/master_thesis/Programming/mbed-os-example-sockets/readme.md

 Start the flask app with the run configurations specified in the previous section.

 ## mbed compiler
-Do the changes in the previous section and hit compile or ctrl+b to compile the project.
+Do the changes in the previous section and hit ctrl+b to compile the project.
 This will download a .bin file.
 To run that .bin file on your board simply drag it to the board in the explorer.
 As if you were putting a file on a flash drive.

 ## Expected output and result
 What this demo does is: